AstroTechies/astroneermodding/docs/guides/kitSetup.rst

 First-time Launch
 --------------------------------------------------
-Now, open the ``Astro.uproject`` file by double-clicking it.
+Now, open the ``Astro.uproject`` file included with the AstroTechies ModdingKit by double-clicking it.
 If you receive a pop-up asking if you would like to rebuild missing modules, press "Yes" and wait.

 If double-clicking the ``Astro.uproject`` file fails to open the project, right-click on ``Astro.uproject``, select "Open with" -> "Choose another app", scroll down and click "Choose an app on your PC," and browse to and select the executable file at ``UE_INSTALL_PATH\Engine\Binaries\Win64\UE4Editor.exe``.
 Replace **UE_INSTALL_PATH** with your Unreal Engine installation folder, which is usually found at ``C:\Program Files\Epic Games\UE_4.27\``.